olivecai/robotarm-complexity-2025/notes/roughnotes.md

 Paper objective: empirically show that the number of Jacobians needed for the robots is relatively low.
 Back it up with some maths.

+Now the question is, should we do this with the function as a black box or not?
+Should we try to compute this in real time or can this Jacobian collection process be offline?

+PROS of online uncalibrated:
+- focus on jacobian policy and behaviour of that joint

+CONS of online uncalibrated:
+- lots of assumptions made that may not be acurate

+PROS of offline analytic:
+- more accurate

+CONS of offline analytic:
+- the mesh doesnt seem to actually be that good, and it's just a lot of toggling parameters to fix it.
+Maybe we could use it a bit, but I don't want to focus on it.

+Feeling a bit stuck for how to really show something substantial....